insight-icon/insight-icon-project-seeds/icon-logging.md

 ﻿
 # ICON Blockchain Centralized Logging

+**THIS PROPOSAL IS A WORK IN PROGRESS**

+- This might be too simple of a project for a fellow to take on.

 This project aims to centralize the logging collection from the P-Rep, Citizen nodes, and sentry nodes for the ICON network.

 ### Business case idea